agaricide/puppeteer-functional-patterns/js/puppeteer-functional-patterns.md

 }
 ```

 Done.
-Now our page interactions are organized into a handful of small, pure, easy-to-understand functions, and we can easily add more.
+Now our page interactions are organized into a handful of pure, easy-to-understand functions, and we can easily add more.
 They are also easy to order and arrange.
 Bonus: Typescript infers the return type of `scrapeTags` without explicitly specifying.

 ## A note on using `async` `await` with `Page`